Alumni Composition Competition 2019

 The School of Music are delighted to once again invite alumni and graduates of the School to enter our alumni composition competition.

-The winning composition will be performed by Cardiff University Symphony Winds at a concert in the Hoddinott Hall at the Wales Millennium Centre on 27 March 2020.
+The winning composition will be performed by Cardiff University Symphonic Winds at a concert in the Hoddinott Hall at the Wales Millennium Centre on 27 March 2020.

 The competition was launched last year to great success, with entries from alumni of the School spanning over 30 years.
 The winning piece by Cardiff-born composer Gareth Olubunmi Hughes (PhD Music 2016) was performed by Cardiff University Symphony Orchestra in St David’s Hall.

 All alumni of the School of Music are invited to enter.
 Works that have been performed previously, along with previously unperformed works, are both welcome.